ricmmartins/fasthack-linux/Coach/Solution-12.md

 `student@vm01:~$ sudo systemctl restart nginx`

-Remember to open the port 443 on the NSG
+Remember to open the port 443 in your firewall or cloud security group